the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 I think he's actually serious about his commitment.

-I think it's Brazilian jiu-jitsu.
+I think it's Brazilian Jiu-Jitsu.

 I do an eclectic blend of mixed martial arts.

-My the the martial arts I do is very, very different.
+The martial arts I do is very, very different.

 I am not looking to be an artist.

-And and follow me on this.
+And follow me on this.

-Basically, I train in situational self-defense that's coupled with a very, very rigorous workout, including a lot of I I lift weights, I do a lot of push-ups and sit-ups and core work, and so it's very, very different.
+Basically, I train in situational self-defense that's coupled with a very, very rigorous workout, including a lot of, I lift weights.

-By the way that I fight is the dirtiest street fighting you'd ever see in your life.
+The way that I fight is the dirtiest street fighting you'd ever see in your life.

-I fight to break blind and kill.
+I fight to break, blind, and kill.

 So I'm not officially an artist.